skurbee/YTArchiver/README.md

 # YTArchiverTool
-A personal project to replace 4KVideoDownloader+ with some features that I needed, built entirely with Claude-Code.
+A personal project to replace 4KVideoDownloader+ with some extra features that I needed built in, built entirely with Claude-Code.

 What started out as a simple script has turned into a somewhat complex YT-DLP GUI with some features I wanted added on top.
 I now use it in replacement of 4kVideoDownloader+ to download/archive YT channels.

-Sub to a channel-
+Add channel to sub list

-Choose resolution to download that channel at-
+Choose resolution to download that channel at

-Limit shortest/longest video to cut out shorts/live-
+Set Max/Min duration limits to cut out shorts/live

 Choose starting date to download-(if you don't want the first few years of a channel for example)

+Compress after download- if you want to download @ 1080 then compress to a higher quality 360p output than yt gives, for example

+Auto-sync subscribed channels timer, with seperate log to show activity and history

-Can organize (and re-organize!) downloaded channels into Years/Months
+Can organize/re-organize downloaded channels into Years/Months folders

 can retroactively change file dates to YT upload dates- if you're switching over from 4kVD